Giskard-AI/giskard/docs/open_source/testset_generation/index.md

-# 🧰 RAG toolset
+# 🧰 RAG Testset Generation

 The Giskard python library provides a toolset dedicated to Retrieval Augmented Generative models (RAGs) that generates question & answer pairs from the knowledge base of the model.
-The generated testset is then used to evaluate your model.
+The generated test set is then used to evaluate your model.

+(difficulty_levels)=
 ## Generate questions with difficulty levels
 You can currently generate questions with three difficulty levels:
 - **Easy questions (level 1):** simple questions generated from an excerpt of the knowledge base
 - **Complex questions: (level 2)** questions made more complex by paraphrasing
 - **Distracting questions (level 3):** questions made even more difficult by adding a distracting element which is related to the knowledge base but irrelevant to the question

-These three difficulty levels allows to evaluate different components of your model.
+These three difficulty levels allow you to evaluate different components of your model.
 Easy questions are directly generated from your knowledge base.
 They assess the quality of the answer generation from the context, i.e. the quality of the LLM answer.
-Complex and distracting questions are more challenging as they can perturb the retrieval componenent of the RAG.
+Complex and distracting questions are more challenging as they can perturb the retrieval component of the RAG.
 These questions are more realistic of a user seeking precise information with your model.

 ## Before starting